heptarch/heptarch.github.io/drafts/demon.md

 hypothesis of an electromagnetic field.
-I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension, furnishes a mechanism to combine gravity and electromagnetism.
+I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (a notion developed by Möbius, Riemann and Hamilton among others), furnishes a mechanism to combine gravity and electromagnetism.
 In addition, this predicts small phenomenological departures from the results of Maxwell and Faraday, which we might detect by suitably careful experimental work...